See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 It’s more enjoyable to travel with light luggage.
 You can take less by cleaning clothes along the way.
 Most hotels provide affordable laundry service.

 But if you're travelling with more than 20kg, don't worry!
-There are left luggage facilities close to all our departure points, and courier companies who could ship your excess luggage on to your chosen destination.
+There are left luggage facilities close to the majority of our departure points, and courier companies who could ship your excess luggage on to your chosen destination.
 Our team are happy to help if you need any suggestions or recommendations.

 Let's be honest, our drivers and guides would never refuse a cheeky bonus.
 But it's up to you, and the amount is entirely at your discretion.